mdsol/hale/README.md

-The HAL media-type is purposefully light and requires referencing human-readable documentation or CONNEG with machine-readable external service descriptor documents (e.g. WADL, RAML, etc.) to understand href template values and their constraints, body attributes and their constraints for particular links, and to determine associated uniform interface methods of the protocol expected for the link.
+The HAL media-type is purposefully light and requires referencing human-readable documentation or CONNEG with machine-readable external service descriptor documents (e.g. WADL, RAML, etc.) to understand href template values and their constraints, form attributes and their constraints for particular links, and to determine associated uniform interface methods of the protocol expected for the link.

-Instead of forcing M2M clients to understand any arbitrary number of possible machine-readable, external, service descriptor formats, Hale inherently includes features so that an M2M client only needs to understand the Hale media-type to interact with an API that implements these optional features.
+Instead of forcing APIs to externalize service descriptors that lend themselves to tight-coupling or M2M clients to understand any arbitrary number of possible machine-readable, external, service descriptor formats, Hale inherently includes features so that a M2M client only needs to understand the Hale media-type to late-bind and interact with an API that implements these optional features.

 Hale can be applied to many different domains, and imposes the minimal amount of structure necessary to cover the key requirements of a hypermedia API.